with a discussion of “The Necklace”—the classic short story by Guy de Maupassant

 I once thought real happiness was just not in the cards for me.
-How could it be when everyone around me was a fake, my family was annoying and ordinary, no one treated me with the honor and deference I felt were my due—and anyway, I reasoned at the advanced age of 19, the chances of anyone feeling happy in this world for more than brief moment were a zillion to one.
+How could it be when everyone around me was a fake, my family was annoying and ordinary, and no one treated me with the honor and deference I felt were my due—and anyway, I reasoned at the advanced age of 19, the chances of anyone feeling happy in this world for more than brief moment were about a zillion to one.

 How I saw happiness changed when I began to study Aesthetic Realism.
 First, I learned that whether or not I was happy didn’t depend on circumstances—on what I had or didn’t have, or on how other people treated me—but rather on how I saw the world.
 Happiness, explained Eli Siegel, is “going to come by a person’s being able to say: ‘I’ve honestly looked at the world in relation to myself, and I like the relation.’”

 And I was amazed to read this, in Mr. Siegel’s “Questions for Everyone”: “Does something in me want to be unhappy?”
 Why would anyone want to feel unhappy?—but somehow, I felt this described me.
 With the next question, I began to learn why: “Do I feel more important when I’m unhappy?”
 The answer was “YES!”